20% off your first purchase with code: SHOP24

 I have found that the very best time to line up helpers is at the beginning of the school year – even before the first day of school.
 Meet The Teacher or Back to School Night is the perfect opportunity to encourage parent involvement.

-Be sure to set up a "Help Wanted" station with a signup sheet for anyone who is interested and a list of volunteer opportunities that may come up throughout the year.
+Be sure to set up a “Help Wanted” station with signup sheets for anyone who is interested and a list of volunteer opportunities that may come up throughout the year.
 In your student information folders, always include the background check form that most schools require of in-school volunteers.

-Another great opportunity to recruit help is at your Open House event.
-Parents who show up are interested in their child's education and most likely want to be supportive.
+Another great opportunity to recruit classroom help is at your Open House event.
+The parents who show up are interested in their child’s education and the school community, and most likely, they want to be supportive.
 This is the perfect time to request help with specific things.
-Put out a volunteer calendar with dates marked when you can use a helping hand and more of those background check forms.
+Put out a volunteer calendar with dates marked when you can use a helping hand.
+Be sure to include more of those background check forms.

 If you find yourself needing help with a last minute task, an email blast usually does the trick.
 It can be something as simple as this…